 Both drivers were flown to Flagstaff Medical Center in serious condition with multiple injuries.

-The 5-year-old died on Thursday after she was taken off of life support.
+The 5-year-old later died she was taken off of life support.

 Witnesses told authorities that the Suburban was weaving on Cornville Road at Page Springs Road and crossed over the centerline several times.

 The woman who drove the Suburban said she thought she had fallen asleep and admitted to using pain pills and medical marijuana earlier.

 Deputies found evidence of drug use in her purse along with medical marijuana prescriptions.
 Blood test results are pending.